 In fact, studies in the Journal of Rheumatology found that this compound helped improve knee function in people with osteoarthritis, however, Deva’s joint support supplement doesn’t seem to contain the same dosages administered in the studies, so we can’t gauge its effectiveness.

-Still, like Physician’s Choice joint supplement, this one is still a valid alternative for vegans whose choices are bound to a more limited array of options.
+Still, like Physician’s Choice joint supplement, this one is a valid alternative for vegans whose choices are bound to a more limited array of options.

 Performance Lab Flex Supplement